-Supervision Received and Exercised: Receives general direction from the Library and Community Services Director.
-Exercises supervision over management, supervisory, professional, technical, skilled, administrative, and clerical support and volunteers through subordinate levels of supervision.
+Supervision Received and Exercised: Receives immediate direction from the Library and Community Services Director or designee.
+Exercises direct and/or indirect supervision over assigned professional, technical, and clerical personnel.

 Knowledge of: